This year the Digit Conference looks a little different.

 The conference is split into multiple parts, each with a slightly different focus.

-Digit x PyCon takes place as two events in one day, which means the bar is higher: less fluff and more depth.
+Digit this year is less fluff and more depth.
 The program is built for developers, senior engineers, and tech leads who are actually building systems day to day.
 We’ve deliberately cut out the noise to focus on what’s practical, technical, and useful.

 Digit stage